 He pointed a clawed finger at his former employer.
 "You were alwaysss a fool, Zyme!
 My giant bacteria are immune to antibioticsss!"

 Any remaining courage drained from Zyme, and he stood defeated and trying to keep himself from trembling.
 He didn't want to show fear in Viper's presence.
 Neither did Callie.
-Mustering her courage, which was no easy task when faced with a twisted fiend such as the half kat, half snake who had proclaimed himself lord of the Dead Forest in particular and of Megakat Swamp in particular, Callie moved to put herself between Viper and Zyme, fists clenched in fury at her sides.
+Mustering her courage, which was no easy task when faced with a twisted fiend such as the half kat, half snake who had proclaimed himself lord of Megakat Swamp and of the Dead Forest in particular, Callie moved to put herself between Viper and Zyme, fists clenched in fury at her sides.

 "Dr. Viper!" she said.
 "I should've known you'd be behind something like this!"